-5.8 How a student from another OSU program can add a graduate degree in Mathematics letters to be sent to Graduate Committee.
-While no fee is required, their application will be reviewed by Graduate Committee.
+5.8 How a student from another OSU program can add a graduate degree in Mathematics

 Occasionally students working on MS or PhD in another field, e.g., Engineering, want to add a concurring graduate degree in Mathematics.
 They must apply to be admitted to the program.
-This internal process requires that they send their CV, statement of objective, transcript, a list of upper-division math courses with textbooks (if taken outside OSU), and arrange for three recommendation
+This internal process requires that they send their CV, statement of objective, transcript, a list of upperdivision math courses with textbooks (if taken outside OSU) and arrange for three recommendation letters to be sent to Graduate Committee.
+While no fee is required, their application will be reviewed by Graduate Committee.